Aeroflot Flight 513

-Aeroflot Flight 513 was a domestic scheduled passenger flight operated by Aeroflot that crashed during takeoff from Kuybyshev Airport in the Soviet Union on 8 March 1965, resulting in the deaths of 30 passengers and crew.
+Aeroflot Flight 513 was a domestic scheduled passenger flight operated by Aeroflot that crashed during takeoff from Kuybyshev Airport in the Soviet Union on 8 March 1967, resulting in the deaths of 30 passengers and crew.
 It was the first fatal accident involving a Tupolev Tu-124.

+Background

 Aircraft

-The aircraft involved in the accident was a Tupolev Tu-124V with two Soloviev D-20P engines, registered SSSR-45028 to the Soviet Union's state airline, Aeroflot.
+The aircraft involved was a Tupolev Tu-124V with two Soloviev D-20P engines, registered CCCP-45028 to the Soviet Union's state airline, Aeroflot.
 At the time of the accident, the aircraft had accumulated 1,612 flight hours and 1,151 pressurization cycles in service.

 Crew

 Thirty passengers and nine crew members were on board the flight.
 The crew consisted of the following: